TylerLu/O365-EDU-PHP-Samples/README.md

    - **APP_KEY:** use "php artisan key:generate" command to generate a new key.
    - **CLIENT_ID**: use the Client Id of the app registration you created earlier.
    - **CLIENT_SECRET**: use the Key value of the app registration you created earlier.
-   - **BINGMAPKEY**: use the key of Bing Map you got earlier.
-This setting is optional.
    - **SOURCECODEREPOSITORYRL**: use the URL of this repository.

 6. Edit **httpd-vhosts.conf** under **C:\xampp\apache\conf\extra**.
 Add below content in green square and make the path in read square match to the path in step 3.